devicetree-org/lopper/README-architecture.txt

         , --werror	  treat warnings as errors
       -S, --save-temps	  don't remove temporary files
       -h, --help	  display this help and exit
-       , --version	  output the version and exit
+      -O, --outdir	  directory to use for output files , --version	  output the version and exit

 Fundamentally, lopper takes an  input device tree (normally a system device tree),